Icinga/icinga2/doc/09-object-types.md

   fixed                     | Boolean               | **Optional.** Whether this is a fixed downtime.
 Defaults to `true`. duration                  | Duration              | **Optional.** How long the downtime lasts.
-Only has an effect for flexible (non-fixed) downtimes. ranges                    | Dictionary            | **Required.** A dictionary containing information which days and durations apply to this timeperiod.
+Only has an effect for flexible (non-fixed) downtimes. ranges                    | Dictionary            | **Required.** A dictionary containing information which days and durations apply to this timeperiod. child\_options            | String                | **Optional.** Schedule child downtimes. `DowntimeNoChildren` does not do anything, `DowntimeTriggeredChildren` schedules child downtimes triggered by this downtime, `DowntimeTriggeredChildren` schedules non-triggered downtimes.
+Defaults to `DowntimeNoChildren`.

 ScheduledDowntime objects have composite names, i.e. their names are based on the `host_name` and `service_name` attributes and the